Quick Answer

 Ready to Find Your Tajweed Teacher?

 Don't let incorrect pronunciation become a permanent habit.
-Start learning with a qualified teacher who can guide you through proper Tajweed rules and provide the feedback you need to succeed.
-Consider our one-on-one Tajweed lessons with experienced instructors.
+Start learning with an experienced teacher who can guide you through proper Tajweed rules and provide the feedback you need to succeed.
+Consider our one-on-one Tajweed lessons with experienced instructors who provide personalized guidance and immediate feedback.